Modelling many-to-many table relationships¶

 permissions and relationships on the newly created views. e.g. You cannot query for the author of the nested articles

-without setting up a new relationship to the author
+without setting up a new relationship to the author table from the tag_articles_view view.

 In our opinion, the cons of this approach seem to outweigh the pros.